jennycgonzalez/ownrecipes-web/README.md

 ## Main differences to OpenEats

 OwnRecipes was rewritten from scratch.
 The main goal was to keep compatibility to the OpenEats API, while providing a more modern solution.
+You could run ownrecipes-web with openeats-api, though it doesn't make too much sense.

-OwnRecipes comes with several, but not exclusively, improvements:
+ownRecipes-web comes with several, but not exclusively, improvements:

 * It is built with [CRA](https://create-react-app.dev/) and is not ejected.
 That makes upgrading to future releases easier.
 But it comes with costs of reduced customizability.
 * The code is typed with [TypeScript](https://www.typescriptlang.org/), reducing coding errors and increasing the maintainability.

-## TODO

-- [x] Reconfigure and build on latest CRA without ejecting.
-- [x] Rewrite with TypeScript
-- [x] Upgrade dependecies, especially Bootstrap
-- [x] Language and theme switcher
-- [x] Enable sub-path hosting of the web-app
-- [x] GUI redesign
-- [x] Responsive Design, including smartphone
-- [x] Propery parse and format measurements
+* The GUI is nice, modern and fully responsive.
+* Many smaller improvements, like enhanced parsing of measurements, auto-completion for tags and new filters for tags.
+* Support for sub-path hosting was added, making it a solid choice to run on a Raspberry Pi.
-- [x] Optionally require login to avoid Copyright infringement
+* It can be switched into a private mode, where login is required to avoid Copyright infringement.
-- [ ] Grocery lists
-- [ ] Present some nice screenshots on GitHub wiki
+* Much, much more.

 ## Dev Tips